 If you are camping in a ground tent or rooftop tent or sleeping in a smaller vehicle, you’ll want to look into a bucket/tripod camping toilet or a portable toilet.

 If you have a larger, dedicated adventure rig – a truck camper, trailer, RV, converted van, etc – you could also consider the toilets that require a fixed installation, the cassette, and composting toilets.

 Bucket and Tripod Camping Toilets

 You could also call this class the “bag-it-out” camp toilets.
 Some are basically just buckets or boxes with a seat on them and a bag to catch the waste.
-When you use a bag, it’s a good idea to use kitty litter, gerbil bedding, gelatin powder, or some other kind of material to absorb/solidify liquid waste and masks unpleasant odors.
+When you use a bag, it’s a good idea to use kitty litter, gerbil bedding, gelatin powder, or some other kind of material to absorb/solidify liquid waste and mask unpleasant odors.

-The tripod-style toilets have legs that fold out to support the seat, and are typically more compact than a bucket toilet.
+The tripod-style toilets have legs that fold out to support the seat and are typically more compact than a bucket toilet.
 They are versatile as they can be fitted with a waste disposal bag, like the bucket camping toilets, or used over a cathole or latrine you’ve dug.

 This is the simplest style of camping toilet (a step above digging a hole and squatting) and not particularly glamorous.
 Odors can be an issue if you are using one in an enclosed space, such as a camper/RV.
 That said, they are fairly foolproof, flexible, low maintenance, and get the job done.